Birdchain/whitepaper-business/README.md

 Since it’s a data-centric product it will need to store the data.
 For that, a centralized database will be used with a potential to transform into a custom distributed ledger.
 Both the mobile application and web portal will communicate with the database, however in a different ways.
 The mobile application will only use the database to receive a newly appeared obligation, it’s status and initial requirements for requested commodity; then send a Proof-of-Work to the database.
 Also mobile application should have an access to the current account’s balance via wallet and to the token-to-ETH exchange functionality.
 All of the database communicate will go over Internet, all actions for the Proof-of-Work will go through local telecom networks.

 The mobile application has some restrictions about the resource allocation.
-To avoid problems with overloading the operating system the application should not contain any unrelated to account’s actions data.
+To avoid problems with overloading the operating system the application should not contain any data unrelated to account’s actions.

 ### Product Functions